Repairing Jeans with Oversize Knee Patches and Sashiko Stitching

 These are all different types of thread that I use in my mending.
 You can use regular 6 strand embroidery floss, but because of those individual strands, the mend doesn't look as "clean".

 Notice that yellow block at the bottom of the picture?
-That is beeswax, and I think it is necessary to coat your thread, especially for denim mending projects.
+That is beeswax, and I think it is so helpful to coat your thread, especially for denim mending projects.
 You just pull your thread through the wax a few times, it's a gamechanger.

 If you aren't sure where to start, I have a kit with everything you need right here.